Canadian Visual Artist

 An overview of Pat’s career, including her background, education, inspiration, travels, awards and solo exhibitions.

 Pat has exhibited nationally and internationally, with over 70 solo shows to her credit.
 Her work is represented in over 200 corporate collections.

 Pat Fairhead came to Canada from England when she was 10 years old.
 Two days after arriving in Toronto she went to Muskoka and fell in love with the Canadian landscape.
 This sparked a life-long love affair with the wilderness.

-Inspiration for her work has lured her to the Arctic nine times.
-She has paddled up the west coast of British Columbia and a section of the Amazon River.
-She has hiked the outback of Australia, explored South Africa, Namibia, and Botswana, sailed down the Nile and toured around Europe, with many trips to England.
-She has travelled Canada East to West and back.
+Inspiration for her work lured her to the Arctic nine times.
+She paddled up the west coast of British Columbia and a section of the Amazon River.
+She hiked the outback of Australia, explored South Africa, Namibia, and Botswana, sailed down the Nile and toured around Europe, with many trips to England.
+She travelled Canada East to West and back.

 Pat’s first recognition came at age 16 with a proficiency prize from the Ontario College of Art.
 She was elected to the Canadian Society of Painters in Watercolour in 1966, and the Ontario Society of Artists in 1986.
-She has been a member of the Royal Canadian Academy of Art since 1993, and was awarded the A.J.
+She became a member of the Royal Canadian Academy of Art in 1993, and was awarded the A.J.
 Casson Medal for Excellence in Watercolour in 2011.